fabioacl/World-Data-League/README.md

 - Stage 2 - Predicting the flow of people for public transportation improvements by Porto Digital and Porto Municipality

 - Stage 3 (Semi-Finals) - Predicting a safety score for women in Costa Rica by Urbanalytica

+All the notebooks were developed by @fabioacl, @PFranciscoValente, @DiogoMPessoa, and @Julio-CMedeiros.